About the Framework

 The existing and emerging industries above will be the focus of interventions that encourage growth in focus precincts.

-Responses to the public consultation will inform the release of the first White Paper on Industry Policy for NSW, which will shape interventions to tackle key trends impacting NSW industries, ensuring they flourish in the future.
+The Industry Policy White Paper will shape interventions to tackle key trends impacting NSW industries, ensuring they flourish in the future.

 The Industry Policy White Paper will set the policy directions to underpin the state’s economic performance over the next 10 to 15 years.
 It will provide guidance and direction for new initiatives and enhancements to existing industry programs to ensure that the NSW Government’s industry policy continues to benefit the state’s economy and residents.